 It can be a good career both for people with an artistic mindset and for those who are inclined to physical work.
 While it can be a challenge to enter the professional field, landscaping can be an enjoyable, financially sustainable and fun job over time.
 Most people consider money and fun when evaluating career options, but being a professional landscape designer has many benefits.
 In fact, I enjoyed doing the work myself and would probably do it all again.

+For those who don't like to work with their hands, get dirty, or design creative designs, landscaping can be a poor work choice.
 But the fact is, there are a lot of great gardening and gardening companies with a positive work environment where their team members really enjoy going to work.
 Landscaping can be a great way to burn some calories and start to sweat and, at the same time, cross some things off your to-do list.
-If you like horticulture and design, it makes sense that a career in landscape design would call you by your name.
-For those who don't like to work with their hands, get dirty, or design creative designs, landscaping can be a poor work choice.